ThatXliner/rust-but-lisp/README.md

 ## Why

-Mostly for fun — an exploration of what Rust looks like when you strip away the syntax and keep the semantics.
-But there are practical angles too:
+Mostly for fun.
+I wanted to see what Rust feels like with the syntax stripped away but the type system and borrow checker still there.

-- **Macros become trivial.** In LISP, a macro is just a function that takes s-expressions and returns s-expressions, executed at compile time.
-No token streaming, no `proc_macro` ceremony.
-This is the killer feature LISP brings to Rust.
+**Macros** are the obvious practical win: in LISP they're just functions that return s-expressions, running at compile time.
+No proc_macro, no token streaming.
+You write `defmacro`, you get quasiquote, you're done.

-- **Structural editing.** s-expressions are trivial to manipulate with editor tooling — slurp, barf, transpose, wrap.
-Every operation is balanced by construction.
+**Structural editing** is another thing you don't appreciate until you try it.
+S-expressions are trivially balanced.
+You can't accidentally leave a brace dangling.

-- **Homogeneous syntax.** No distinction between expressions, statements, types, and patterns.
-Everything is an s-expression. `match` arms and function signatures use the same syntax you already know.
+And **the uniformity** grows on you.
+Expressions, types, patterns, statements — they all look the same.
+A function signature uses the same syntax as a match arm.
+It's less to keep in your head.

 ## License